 Some of this illegal activity is remarkably sophisticated too, even down to having special offers for key workers in the current crisis and sharing hashtags that dovetail into government campaigns such as the #stayathome one prevalent in the UK.
 The pirates have also adjusted to the lack of live content in the same way that legitimate broadcasters have and are showing replays, compilations, and more.

-Combatting them and formulating an anti-piracy strategy is as important to media companies as ever.
+Combatting them and formulating an anti-piracy strategy are as important to media companies as ever.
 Education and changing the normative crime status of activities such as password sharing is important and Maury Panis would also like to see more technological tools, such as a faster means to detect apps offering illegal streams and the ability to get them delisted in the app stores much quicker than is currently possible.

 This sort of initiative has already worked in the past.
-The voluntary anti-piracy code that Google and other search engines signed up to in 2017 has seen the active demotion of known piracy sites down the search engine results pages, and is seen as a significant factor in reducing the number of URL takedown notices the company has received over the past 12 months.
+The voluntary anti-piracy code that Google and other search engines signed up for in 2017 has seen the active demotion of known piracy sites down the search engine results pages and is seen as a significant factor in reducing the number of URL takedown notices the company has received over the past 12 months.
 The fact that those have fallen to ‘only’ 500 million though from a peak of one billion a few years before indicates once more the sheer scale of the problem.

-“We need to ask them, Google and Facebook and so on, to cooperate and play the game, it's really important” says Maury Panis.
+“We need to ask them, Google and Facebook and so on, to cooperate and play the game, it's really important,” says Maury Panis.